Skip to Main Content

 Introduction

-Documentation of occupational folklife creates research materials about expressive culture of occupational groups, individual workers and the workplace.
-Ethnographers are especially concerned with documenting the acquisition and transmission of work-related knowledge and skill, the social and cultural contexts of work and occupation and also the customs and narratives that confirm membership or status within a work group.
+Documentation of occupational folklife creates research materials about the history, traditions and expressive culture of occupational groups, individual workers and work sites.
+Folklorists and ethnographers are especially concerned with documenting the acquisition and transmission of work-related knowledge and skills, the social and cultural contexts of work and occupation, and recording the customs and narratives that confirm membership or status within occupational groups.

 The following guide offers general research strategies for use of the American Folklife Center collections.